Jimi Hendrix’s 1957 Supro Ozark 1560s

 The Guitar

-Sadly, by the time Jimi wrote Spanish Castle Magic, the ballroom had already been closed for several years.
-It was eventually demolished in April 1968.
-However, the memories and experiences that Jimi had at the Spanish Castle clearly left a lasting impression on him and inspired some of his most iconic music.
+Years later, in 1967, Jimi immortalized the venue in his song Spanish Castle Magic.
+By that time, however, the ballroom had been closed for several years and was demolished in April 1968.
+The memories and experiences Jimi had at The Spanish Castle clearly left a lasting impression, inspiring one of his most iconic tracks.

 Once you know the legend of the Wailers at the Castle and the facts of Jimi’s attendance there, the lyrics of his ‘Spanish Castle Magic’ seem haunted by homesick nostalgia.
 ‘It’s very far away, it takes about half a day/to get there by my ah…dragonfly,’ he sings, in the voice of a kid stranded a couple of continents from home